 Indigenous reserve land

-Acknowledgement is given to the Office of the Register of Indigenous Corporations and the Department of Aboriginal Affairs as the primary reference source.
+Acknowledgement is given to the Office of the Register of Indigenous Corporations and the Department of Planning, Lands and Heritage as the primary reference source.

 A visitor should always seek and gain permission to enter an Aboriginal community and, in the case of Aboriginal reserve land, must obtain an entry permit.